Historical Toilets

 Delian Greece

-Delos was a major cult center from 900 BC to 100 AD.
+Delos was a major cult center from 900 BCE to 100 CE.
 It went through a number of cycles in which businesses would be established around the pilgrimage activity.
 At times it had the largest slave market in the region, and a number of large homes were built during these periods.
 But then the island would be "cleansed" of economic activity and re-dedicated purely to religion.

-The Delian League started meeting here after its foundation in 478 BC, after the Persian wars.
+The Delian League started meeting here after its foundation in 478 BCE, after the Persian wars.

 Other pictures of plumbing from the time of the sacred use of Delos include the large latrine of the House of the Trident, seen here, the latrine of the Lake House, an underground sewer channel, buried beneath one of the main streets, and a system of aquaducts and cisterns used to collect the rare drinking water on the arid island.